KevinJKoning/BrowserBox/README.md

 # BrowserBox

 Simple browser based sandbox for executing Python files.
+Just download the html file and open it with any modern browser.
+(Simple as that).

 ![BrowserBox](BrowserBox.png)